huggingface/transformers/docs/source/en/agents.md

 - A description of all the tools that is defined by a `<<tool_descriptions>>` token that is dynamically replaced at runtime with the tools defined/chosen by the user.
     - The tool description comes from the tool attributes, `name`, `description`, `inputs` and `output_type`,  and a simple `jinja2` template that you can refine.
 - The expected output format.
-- An explanation of the task to perform.

 You could improve the system prompt, for example, by adding an explanation of the output format.